Five Feet Apart: Production

 In January 2017, Tobias Iaconis and Mikki Daughtry sold their untitled screenplay to CBS Films for Justin Baldoni to produce and direct.

 Baldoni first became involved with cystic fibrosis when he directed the documentary My Last Days.
 He met YouTuber Claire Wineland and subsequently hired her as a consultant for the film.
 Wineland died from complications of a lung transplant for CF in September 2018, a few months after filming was completed.

 In January 2018, Cole Sprouse was cast to star in the film, now entitled Five Feet Apart.
 In April of that year, Haley Lu Richardson was also set to star, and Moisés Arias joined in a supporting role.
 Principal production began a month later on May 25 in New Orleans, Louisiana, and concluded on June 26.

-The film's title refers to the "six foot rule", a guideline from the Cystic Fibrosis Foundation which states that cystic fibrosis patients should be kept at least 6 ft apart from each other, to lower the risk of cross-infection.
+The film's title refers to the "six foot rule", a guideline from the Cystic Fibrosis Foundation (CFF) which states that cystic fibrosis patients should be kept at least 6 ft apart from each other, to lower the risk of cross-infection.
 In 2020, about a year after the film's release, a similar guideline for social distancing to help slow the spread of COVID-19 would become nearly universal.

 A novelization of the screenplay by Rachael Lippincott was published in November 2018.